 “Parents speak positively about the difference the school has made to their children’s lives.”

-We hope that Greenfield’s Principal, Andy Wood, will address this lacunae of parental information as he beds in his role within the school.
+We hope that Greenfield’s Principal, Dr Weston, will address this lacunae of parental information as he beds in his role within the school.

-Mr Wood, in post since August 2014, is a Joint Honours English Linguist and Geographer by training, with specialist post-graduate training in Educational Management from Henley, UK.
-He brings to the role more than two decade’s teaching and leadership experience worldwide, including significant IB expertise, latterly drawn from his five-year headship of The International School of Hout Bay in South Africa.
-Whichschooladvisor independent feedback on Mr Wood is uniformly positive, and reflect that he has taken the school, students and parents with him in bedding in significant staffing and structural changes introduced on his joining the school.
+Mr Wood, who had been in post since August 2014, was a Joint Honours English Linguist and Geographer by training, with specialist post-graduate training in Educational Management from Henley, UK.
+He brought to the role more than two decade’s teaching and leadership experience worldwide, including significant IB expertise, latterly drawn from a five-year headship of The International School of Hout Bay in South Africa.
+Whichschooladvisor independent feedback on Mr Wood was uniformly positive, and reflected that he had taken the school, students and parents with him in bedding in significant staffing and structural changes introduced on his joining the school.